NathanTheGr8/nathanthegr8.github.io/_posts/2020-11-28-getting-started-with-wireguard.md

 ![Mobile QR Code](/assets/images/wireguard/mobile-QR-code.png){:.rounded}
 {: refdef}

+Simply open the mobile wireguard app, hit the + button, and click scan from QR code.

 ### Extras

 For additional help I would recommend checking out the [Arch Wiki](https://wiki.archlinux.org/index.php/WireGuard).
 Even if you don't use arch linux, it is a valuable resource.